larrytheliquid/generic-reuse/ArtifactOverview.md

 lists and vectors:
 1. Forgetful reuse of vectors as lists `v2l` & `vf2lf` (Section 5.3.2)
 2. Enriching reuse of lists as vectors `l2v` & `lf2vf` (Section 5.5.2)

+Again, you can verify that bang versions of these definitions, like `v2l!`, erase to the identity function.

 Auxiliary Combinators
 ---------------------